Pete Evans: Criticisms

 Evans' championing of alternative medicines and "activated almonds" has attracted criticism from peak medical bodies throughout Australia.
 In particular, his support for the paleo diet has brought about criticism from the public.
 Evans has stated that he completed an online course with the Institute for Integrative Nutrition, and describes himself as a "health coach" rather than a dietitian.

 In 2015, Evans co-authored a cookbook titled Bubba Yum Yum: The Paleo Way for New Mums, Babies and Toddlers which raised controversy after being called "extremely deadly for all babies" by health experts.
 Despite the controversy, My Kitchen Rules broadcaster, the Seven Network, said that public reactions to the event were not a concern and supported Evans.
 Following the controversy, the authors made several changes to the book, but experts noted that the recipes in the new version were still potentially dangerous for babies.

-Evans is the first person ever to win the Australian Skeptics' Bent Spoon Award twice, most recently in 2020 when he won for the second time for his promotion of the pseudoscientific non-medical BioCharger for treating COVID-19, and for his promotion of the anti-vaccination cause, through interviewing defrocked medico Andrew Wakefield to discuss his debunked suggestion of a link between vaccines and autism, and his support of the alarmist, conspiratorial and mis-named Medical Options Party in the Queensland election.
+Evans is the first person to win the Australian Skeptics' Bent Spoon Award twice, most recently in 2020 when he won for the second time for his promotion of the pseudoscientific non-medical BioCharger for treating COVID-19, and for his promotion of the anti-vaccination cause, through interviewing defrocked medico Andrew Wakefield to discuss his debunked suggestion of a link between vaccines and autism, and his support of the Informed Medical Options Party in the Queensland state election.
 He also won the award in 2015 for "his diet promotions, campaigns against fluoridation and support of anti-vaccinationists".
 A spokeswoman for the Seven Network defended Evans saying: "Pete is not anti-vaxx.
 His position on this, and more generally, is to further his own education on all topics regarding health."

 In 2016, Evans gave advice to an osteoporosis sufferer on Facebook to stop eating dairy products.
 His claims that the "calcium from dairy can remove the calcium from your bones" and that "most doctors do not know about this" were widely condemned by medical professionals.

 In 2018, Evans furthered his opposition to the use of sunscreens, and promoted brief and direct looks into the sun without any means of protection, during sunrise and sunsets, which drew criticism as it can cause vision loss.

 Evans is opposed to fluoridation of drinking water, and considers ingredients in many sunscreen products to be toxic.